Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Improving SSCL by SNE

-Most SSCL algorithms differ mainly in \eqref{S2}, i.e., defining $\bQ$ and matching it to $\bP$, where fruitful results in SNE literature can be mirrored and applied.
-Now that we have identified the advantage of modeling features in Euclidean spaces, similar to standard SNE, the most promising modification that follows is to introduce $t$-SNE to SimCLR.
+Most SSCL algorithms differ mainly in (S2), i.e., defining $\bQ$ and matching it to $\bP$, where fruitful results in SNE literature can be mirrored and applied.
+Now that we have identified the advantage of modeling features in Euclidean spaces in Section \ref{sec:target-ood}, the most promising modification that follows is to introduce $t$-SNE to SimCLR.
 Since we are learning low-dimensional features from high-dimensional data, preserving all pairwise similarities is impossible and the features tend to collapse.
-This is referred to as the \textbf{``crowding problem''} in \cite{van2008visualizing} (see Section 3.2 therein). $t$-SNE utilizes the heavy-tail $t$-distribution instead of the light-tail Gaussian, to model $\bQ$ and encourage separation in feature space.
+This is referred to as the \textit{``crowding problem''} in \cite{van2008visualizing} (see Section 3.2 therein). $t$-SNE utilizes the heavy-tail t-distribution instead of the light-tail Gaussian, to model $\bQ$ and encourage separation in feature space.
 Correspondingly, the training objective $L_{\mathrm{InfoNCE}}$ can be modified as

-We call the modified method \textbf{$\bm t$-SimCLR}.
-The key modification is the modeling of feature space similarity $\bQ$, from Gaussian to Cauchy distribution ($t$-distribution with $1$ degree of freedom) as suggested by \cite{van2008visualizing} to avoid the crowding problem and accommodate the dimension-deficiency in the feature space.
-Another thing to notice is that our $t$-SimCLR loss can be decomposed into separate parts concerning only positive pairs and negative pairs, which makes the analysis easier than that for $L_{\mathrm{InfoNCE}}$.
-In Section \ref{sec:normalization}, we derive the alignment and uniformity principle \citep{wang2020understanding} for the population level $t$-SimCLR loss and show it forces the cross-entropy between latent distributions to converge (Theorem \ref{thm:decofCLloss}), in parallel to the results in \cite{zimmermann2021contrastive}.
+where $t_{df}$ is the degree of freedom for the $t$-distribution.
+Besides substituting the cosine similarity to the $l_2$ distance, the key modification is the modeling of feature space similarity $\bQ$, from Gaussian to $t$-distribution as suggested by \cite{van2008visualizing} to avoid the crowding problem and accommodate the dimension-deficiency in the feature space.
+We call the modified method \textit{$t$-SimCLR} and we expect it to work better, especially when the feature dimension is low, or in the OOD case.

-Compared to the baseline, we expect {$t$-SimCLR} to work better, especially when the feature dimension is low, or in the OOD case.
-Figure \ref{fig:cifar_acc}(b) shows the comparison of SimCLR vs.\ $t$-SimCLR on CIFAR-10 with different feature dimensions, where $t$-SimCLR has significant advantages in all cases and the smaller the $d_z$, the larger the gap.
-Without decreasing the standard $d_z=128$, $t$-SimCLR improves the baseline from 80.8\% to 83.9\% and even beats it using only $d_z=8$ ($93.75\%$ less feature dimension) with accuracy 81.7\%.
+Figure \ref{fig:cifar_acc}(b) shows the comparison between SimCLR and $t$-SimCLR on CIFAR-10 with different feature dimensions, where $t$-SimCLR has significant advantages in all cases and the smaller the $d_z$, the larger the gap.
+Without decreasing the standard $d_z=128$, $t$-SimCLR improves the baseline from 80.8\% to 83.9\% and even beats it using only $d_z=8$ with accuracy 81.7\%.

-\begin{remark} Notice that in the objective function above, regularization on $f$ is mandatory, or trivial solution exists at $\infty$ where the effect of negative samples may be characterized by uniformity on $\RR^{d_z}$, unbounded.
-Therefore, in practice, we consider batch normalization along every dimension. \end{remark}